John Paul (judge): Federal judicial service

-Paul was nominated by President Chester A. Arthur on February 27, 1883, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Alexander Rives.
-He was confirmed by the United States Senate on March 3, 1883, and received his commission the same day.
+President Chester A. Arthur nominated Paul on February 27, 1883, to a seat on the United States District Court for the Western District of Virginia vacated by the late Judge Alexander Rives.
+The United States Senate on March 3, 1883, and received his commission the same day.
 His service terminated on November 1, 1901, due to his death in Harrisonburg.
 He was interred in Woodbine Cemetery in Harrisonburg.

-Family
+Personal life

-Paul was the father of John Paul Jr. also a United States representative from Virginia and a United States district judge of the United States District Court for the Western District of Virginia.
+Paul married Kate Seymour Green of Warren County, who bore four sons and three daughters, of whom all but one son survived their father.
+His namesake son John Paul Jr. followed his father's career as a Virginia state senator, United States representative, and finally a United States district judge of the United States District Court for the Western District of Virginia.

 Legacy

 Paul dedicated a new courthouse in Harrisonburg in 1896, and delivered a carefully prepared historical address concerning the local bar.
 Paul donated part of the family's farm in Ottobine, Virginia to become the Paul State Forest.